WayScience/Benchmarking_NF1_data/CellProfiler_pipelines/README.md

 In this module, I present my CellProfiler (CP) pipelines used for illumination correction, segmentation, and feature extraction.

-Since there are multiple methods are performing each of these steps, I decided to create two pipelines using [CellProfiler](https://cellprofiler.org/), version [4.2.4](https://cellprofiler-manual.s3.amazonaws.com/CellProfiler-4.2.4/index.html), a very commonly used and robust software for cell image analysis.
+Since there are multiple methods for performing each of these steps, I decided to create two pipelines using [CellProfiler](https://cellprofiler.org/), version [4.2.4](https://cellprofiler-manual.s3.amazonaws.com/CellProfiler-4.2.4/index.html), a very commonly used and robust software for cell image analysis.
 The goal of having multiple pipelines using various methods will allow for benchmarking for the "best" method later on.

 ## Illumination Correction (IC) Pipeline

 In the [NF1_illum.cpproj](Pipelines/NF1_illum.cpproj) CP project, I perform illumination correction on each channel (DAPI, GFP, RFP) of the NF1 data.
-There are three sets of `CorrectIlluminationCalculate` and `CorrectIlluminationApply` modules, where each set corrects a different channel and each contains different set of parameters as I have found using the same parameters for each channel does not always work.
+There are three sets of `CorrectIlluminationCalculate` and `CorrectIlluminationApply` modules, where each set corrects a different channel and each contains different set of parameters.
+I have found using the same parameters for each channel does not always work.

 For more information regarding these modules, you can reference my [Illumination Correction prototyping README](https://github.com/WayScience/CellProfiler_Prototyping/tree/main/1.illumination_correction) within the [CellProfiler_Prototyping repo](https://github.com/WayScience/CellProfiler_Prototyping).
 This README describes each of the parameters within these modules and provides further references.